jghibiki/Byte-le-Royale-2018/sphinx/overview.md

 # Dungeon Delvers Overview

-## About the event
+## The Event
 Lead your fearless adventurers into the depths of the earth with the magical language of Python.
 Gather gold, fame, and glory to become the envy of your fellow competitors.

 Once the event starts, you will have 24 hours to build the best team.
 Never forget though, sleep is essential to successful adventuring.
 Get plenty of sleep!

 ## The Goal

 The goal is to collect more trophies than any other party of adventurers.
 Your task is to program the most capable party of adventurers who will traverse randomly generated dungeons to earn as many trophies as possible.
 Gold and trophies are awarded for killing [monsters](#monsters) but beware - monsters can be very deadly.
-The more dangerous a monster the more gold will be rewareded.
+The more dangerous a monster the more gold will be rewarded.
 Gold can be spent in [town](#towns) to purchase better weapons and spells for your party.
 [Traps](#traps), while still dangerous, allow your party to avoid monsters that are too challenging.

 ## The Basics